hdg204/DoctorsAsDataScientists/README.md

 Plot a histogram of the age of people with hypertension.
 Repeat this for those without.

-How much higher is the average BMI in people with diabetes vs people without diabetes?
+How much higher is the average BMI in people with hypertension vs people without hypertension?

-Make a boxplot of the HbA1c levels with and without diabetes?
+Make a boxplot of the BMI levels with and without hypertension.

+What do you conclude about the links between BMI and hypertension?

+If you have finished, repeat this with HbA1c and diabetes.

 ## Session 3 - dplyr and ggplot2

 In this session, we will introduce two important packages for data science: dplyr and ggplot2.
 Make sure your data is loaded into R by checking the workspace.
-If it isn't, load in the same data we used in session 3.
+If it isn't, load the same data we used in session 3.

 dplyr has a lot of useful functions for managing complicated datasets, and in this session we'll introduce them one at a time.
 They all have the same structure: command(dataframe,instructions).
 The output is always another dataframe, but unless you assign the output to something, it will just print to screen rather than going into the workspace. dataframe2=command(dataframe,instructions) will store the output in an updated dataframe called dataframe2.